 Although Sanders is officially listed as an Independent, he caucuses with the Democrats and votes with them nearly 100% of the time.

-For an overview of Sanders's voting record on key issues during his years in the U.S. House (1991-2007), click here.
+For an overview of Sanders’s voting record on an array of key issues, click here.

 For additional information on Bernie Sanders, click here.